You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 Unlawful deductions from wages

-The Government are gradually requiring employers to automatically enrol all eligible workers into a workplace pension scheme which you can find out more about on GOV.UK.
+The Government are gradually requiring employers to automatically enrol all eligible workers into a workplace pension scheme.
+This includes employers of PAs.

-For more information on auto enrolment see our dedicated section in paying wages.
+For more information on auto enrolment see our dedicated section.

 Trade Union Membership

-Your personal assistant has the right to join or not join a trade union of their choice.
+Your PA has the right to join or not join a trade union of their choice.

 For more on this, see GOV.UK.